SteCiu01/DAX/DAX-Codes/Filter Context Handling via Data Model Design/README.md

 # Filter Context Handling via Data Model Design

+Use data modelling techniques to consistently manage page-level, visual-level, slicer-level, and in-measure filtering on the same column.

 ### The Problem: Direct Fact Table Filtering

 Using fact table columns in slicers is common when you don't have a dedicated dimension table.
 However, this approach creates critical issues when those same columns appear in CALCULATE filter expressions.